 Use of APIs and hybrid cloud integration can increase revenue growth and create new revenue streams

 Paris, September 24, 2018 – Businesses are pursuing digital transformation to achieve a step change in their speed, agility, and ability to innovate.
-Realising the unique offerings of digital transformation rests on an organisation’s ability to access data at greater speed and in greater breadth.
-A new report released today from Capgemini entitled “Unlocking the hybrid integration dividend: How to transform your business with hybrid integration and APIs” reveals how modernised, hybrid integration and microservices-based Application Programming Interfaces (APIs) are the means to empower digital transformation and maximise capabilities to benefit from the API economy.
+Realizing the unique offerings of digital transformation rests on an organization’s ability to access data at greater speed and in greater breadth.
+A new report released today from Capgemini entitled “Unlocking the hybrid integration dividend: How to transform your business with hybrid integration and APIs” reveals how modernized, hybrid integration and microservices-based Application Programming Interfaces (APIs) are the means to empower digital transformation and maximize capabilities to benefit from the API economy.

 Capgemini client T-Mobile, an American telecom operator runs over 300 APIs in the US.
 T-Mobile, a business with a long heritage in the US, has shaped a successful transformation journey by implementing microservices.

 Chuck Knostman, Vice President for Strategy and Technology at T-Mobile says, “C-level executives now ask us all the time: ‘Do we have APIs for this?’
 When that conversation is happening at that level, it’s a true sign of transformation to me.”

 Complexity of hybrid IT estates remains the biggest barrier to hybrid integration

 A hybrid integration approach involves the use of modern, cloud-based integration tools in combination with those on-premise, such as the enterprise service bus (ESB), to connect applications in different environments.
 The report found that 66% of surveyed firms use three or more cloud providers, with over three-quarters of their applications running in a private cloud or on-premise (or both).
 The traditional point-to-point integration approach used within monolithic systems will not be able to cope when hundreds of a company’s applications reside in several different environments.